 People have bickered about the relationship between faith and works for

-ages, though Paul covered this in detail with the Galatians, making his doctrinal
+centuries, though Paul covered this in detail with the Galatians, making his doctrinal

-of ourselves; it is the gift of God, not of works lest anyone should boast,
+of ourselves; it is the gift of God, not of works lest anyone should boast.'

 lives.
 We can understand what Paul was saying, that it is by faith, and we

-contribution of our will; we allow God to do His work in our lives; we say
+contribution of our will; we say

-therefore….”
-There is a point when we must dig-in and push and try real
+therefore' (Eph 6-13,14).
+There is a point when we must dig-in and push real

 (223h) Kingdom of God